risk-first/website/menagerie/Communication-Risk.md

 The people you find it _easiest_ to communicate with are your friends and family, those closest to you.
 That's because you're all familiar with the same protocols.
 Someone from a foreign country, speaking a different language and having a different culture, will essentially have a completely incompatible protocol for spoken communication to you.

-Within software, there are also _competing_, incompatible protocols for the same things, which is maddening when your protocol isn't supported.
+Within software, there are also competing, incompatible protocols for the same things, which is maddening when your protocol isn't supported.
 Although the world seems to be standardizing, there used to be _hundreds_ of different image formats.
 Photographs often use [TIFF](https://en.wikipedia.org/wiki/TIFF), [RAW](https://en.wikipedia.org/wiki/Raw_image_format) or [JPEG](https://en.wikipedia.org/wiki/JPEG), whilst we also have [SVG](https://en.wikipedia.org/wiki/Scalable_Vector_Graphics) for vector graphics, [GIF](https://en.wikipedia.org/wiki/GIF) for images and animations and [PNG](https://en.wikipedia.org/wiki/Portable_Network_Graphics) for other bitmap graphics.

 ### Protocol Versioning Risk